 A clear reporting structure can go a long way.
 The reporting of daily or weekly activities should be appropriately categorized.
 Usually, activities get reported in a team meeting, and unnecessary meetings befall.

 According to Harvard Business Review executives spend a total of 23 hours a week on meetings, up from less than 10 hours in the 1960s.

 Out of that, 63% of those meetings don’t have a plan.
 Meetings go across the boundary and force interaction(most of the time, these are unnecessary) among employees.

 A clean and structured workflow that minimizes confusion is the key here.

 Identities: Managers And Executives

-Through effective onboarding and training, middle managers have to see their various roles as integrated rather than segmented.
+Through effective onboarding and training, middle managers have to see their roles as integrated rather than segmented.
 Tying up the manager’s responsibilities with the overall organizational mission is the way to go.